yyyenn/NYCU-2022-FALL-ICLAB/Lab01/README.md

 ### Lab01 - Hamming code decode

-design a hamming code decode processor using **comnbinational circuit**.
+Design a hamming code decode processor by **comnbinational circuit**.

 Hamming code is a type of error control coding.